 - 8 flour tortillas

-- 12 ounces freshly grated Monterrey Jack Cheese
+- 12 ounces (about 2 cups) freshly grated Monterrey Jack Cheese

 If the pan is dry, add another 1-2 tablespoons of oil.
 Add the diced peppers and onion and sauté 5-7 minutes, stirring often, until softened.
 Transfer the vegetables to a small bowl and set aside.